Russia's attack at Poland's border shattered the image of calm in western Ukraine - KESQ

 Ukrainian authorities have been relatively tight-lipped about the details around the attack, which only seemed to underscore its significance.

-When a CNN team tried to report from the site of the attack, the military had cordoned off the site around six miles away from the base.
+When a CNN team tried to report from the site of the attack, the military had cordoned off the area around six miles away from the base.
 Public access roads leading to the site were blocked.
-The CNN team saw several people who identified themselves as volunteer foreign medics dressed in camouflage disembarked from a van near a military cordon.
+The CNN team saw several people, who identified themselves as volunteer foreign medics, dressed in camouflage disembark from a van near a military cordon.

 “The key point here is that Putin doesn’t believe he is fighting Ukrainians.
 He doesn’t see Ukraine as a separate entity or a viable state,” said Hrystak.
 “He believes he is fighting America and NATO on Ukrainian soil.”